• A bridge on the water

 a compass lying in sand

-What drives you?
+What drives you to study?

 Always remember your WHY